TomaruDev/neu2-init/README.md

 # neu2-init
-## The base for any NeutralinoJS project.
-## Made for neu2, the rework of neu-cli, coming soon on my github !
+## The base for any NeutralinoJS project - made for neu2, the rework of neu-cli, coming soon on my github !

 *(Documentation coming soon :o)*